narc0tiq/YARM/README.md

 * The 'ab|' button allows you to rename the site.
 This can be useful to prevent auto-naming from overwriting one of your sites with another.
     * Note: Names may not be longer than 50 characters!
-* The 'eye' button opens the map to the center of the ore, and zooms to world if there is radar coverage.
+* The 'eye' button opens the map to the center of the ore site.
 * The 'X' button allows you to delete the site.
 When first clicked, it turns red; click it again within 2 seconds to confirm deletion, or leave it alone to cancel it.